mramachandran/frontend-nanodegree-feedreader/README.md

 You do not need need any special build tools to run the program.
 All you need is to run index.html

-TODO: I still need to complete the last two test suites for completion of the program.